Coinbase vs. Coinbase Advanced - Which Version Best Fits Your Needs?

 - Click "Advanced" in the main navigation (or visit advanced.coinbase.com)

-- Your existing balances will appear automatically
+- Your existing balances appear automatically

 Mobile